eastein/gitwrench/README.txt

 ## To Add

-* automate taking action such as fetches and pulls
 * support tracking branches other than master.
 * Detect untracked files - if git-python is new enough.
 * Integrate with submodules somehow.